-Our stories in our mind, mistaken beliefs, etc. might lead us to think differently.
+Our stories in our minds, mistaken beliefs, etc., might lead us to think differently.
 But, as M. J. Ryan says, gratitude encourages us to embrace and accept it all.
-We can find that sense of contentment in the middle of whatever is happening in our lives.
+We can find that sense of contentment in the middle of whatever happens in our lives.

 3. Gratitude brings us into the present moment.

 I love how this example shows how much we can learn from a tiny baby.
 She could release her past and surrender to a flood of gratitude when offered this simple nourishment.
-We also can choose gratitude, and allow our past to drift away.
-While immersed in a state of gratitude we are right here, right now.
+We also can choose gratitude and allow our past to drift away.
+While immersed in a state of gratitude, we are right here, right now, enjoying the present moment.

-4. Gratitude opens our hearts to others in a real moment exchange.
+4. Gratitude opens our hearts to others in an honest moment exchange.

-“When you say, “Thank you” and really mean it, rather than saying it out of the social convention, your heart instinctively opens to the person.
+“When you say, “Thank you” and mean it, rather than saying it out of the social convention, your heart instinctively opens to the person.
 At that moment, you experience your connection to one another, even if you never lay eyes on each other again.” -M.J.
-Ryan, Attitudes of Gratitude
+Ryan, Attitudes of Gratitude.

-So often when we’re given a compliment or a small gesture of kindness and we are too blocked to receive it.
-When we vulnerably open our hearts enough to feel the energy of the kindness directed toward us it opens a door to connection.
-Gratitude is like energy flowing between open hearts with both the giver and the receiver benefitting.
+So often, when we’re given a compliment or a small gesture of kindness, we are too blocked to receive it.
+When we open our hearts enough to feel the energy of the compassion directed toward us, it opens the door to connection.
+Gratitude is like energy flowing between open hearts, with both the giver and the receiver benefitting.

-5. In gratitude, we realize that we are part of a larger, loving picture.
+5. In gratitude, we realize we are part of a larger, loving picture.

-When we stop to appreciate the miraculous synchronicities in our lives in the interconnectedness of everything happening around us we’re able to feel gratitude for the wholeness of it all.
-We appreciated the nurturing, stabilizing, loving energy that holds everything together.
-Suddenly you realize that there is no lack.
-We are all part of this masterfully planned matrix and we’re grateful.
+We enjoyed the nurturing, stabilizing, loving energy that holds everything together.
+We realize that there is no lack.
+And that we’re all part of this masterfully planned matrix.
+For this, we’re grateful.